 1 Goal Name Provide Affordable Housing Goal Our goal is to: Collaborate with local and regional stakeholders on provision of affordable housing for low to moderate Description income households.
-Objective 1.1 Preserve the existing supply of affordable housing units and ensure sustainable investments in affordable rental housing Objective 1.2 Support creation of new affordable housing units Objective 1.3 Continue housing rehabilitation efforts to support preservation and maintain quality of affordable owner-occupied housing units Objective 1.4 Expand the range of affordable housing choices and ensure access to affordable housing Objective 1.5 Increase homeownership opportunities for low to moderate income households 2 Goal Name Enhance the Quality of Life Goal Enhance the quality of life of low to moderate income residents through a variety of revitalization and sustainability Description efforts, and social and economic activities.
-Objective 2.1 Support infrastructure improvements and community revitalization efforts in low to moderate income neighborhoods Objective 2.2 Prevent housing discrimination in our communities Objective 2.3 Expand access to public services for low income persons to encourage self-sufficiency Objective 2.4 Continue to provide adequate access to quality public facilities for low to moderate income residents 3 Goal Name Eliminate Homelessness Goal Utilize a comprehensive strategy to eliminate and prevent homelessness Description Objective 3.1 Support activities to eliminate homelessness, particularly among literally homeless, families with children, and veterans Objective 3.2 Expand activities that lead to permanent housing and stabilization of homeless households Objective 3.2 Expand activities that lead to permanent housing and stabilization of homeless households Objective 3.3 Collaborate with the Continuum of Care (CoC) and other stakeholders to effectively share data and resources to improve delivery of homeless services Objective 3.4 Support activities that focus on preventing households from becoming homeless Objective 5.4 Support detivities that focus on preventing households from becoming homeless
+Objective 1.1 Preserve the existing supply of affordable housing units and ensure sustainable investments in affordable rental housing Objective 1.2 Support creation of new affordable housing units Objective 1.3 Continue housing rehabilitation efforts to support preservation and maintain quality of affordable owner- occupied housing units Objective 1.4 Expand the range of affordable housing choices and ensure access to affordable housing Objective 1.5 Increase homeownership opportunities for low to moderate income households 2 Cool Name Enhance the Oveltay of Life 2 Goal Name Enhance the Quality of Life Goal Enhance the quality of life of low to moderate income residents through a variety of revitalization and sustainability Description efforts, and social and economic activities.
+Objective 2.1 Support infrastructure improvements and community revitalization efforts in low to moderate income neighborhoods Objective 2.2 Prevent housing discrimination in our communities Objective 2.3 Expand access to public services for low income persons to encourage self-sufficiency Objective 2.4 Continue to provide adequate access to quality public facilities for low to moderate income residents 3 Goal Name Eliminate Homelessness Goal Utilize a comprehensive strategy to eliminate and prevent homelessness Description Objective 3.1 Support activities to eliminate homelessness, particularly among literally homeless, families with children, - and veterans Objective 3.2 Expand activities that lead to permanent housing and stabilization of homeless households Objective 3.3 Collaborate with the Continuum of Care (CoC) and other stakeholders to effectively share data and resources to improve delivery of homeless services Objective 3.4 Support activities that focus on preventing households from becoming homeless